StyraInc/rego-style-guide/style-guide.md

   - Cons: Large packages can become unwieldy in long files.
 - **Matching the directory only**
   - Pros: Large packages can be broken into many files.
-  - Cons: Exception needed to co-locate test files (i.e. `pacakge foo_test` should still be in `foo/`).
+  - Cons: Exception needed to co-locate test files (i.e. `package foo_test` should still be in `foo/`).

 Either is acceptable, just remember to use the same convention throughout